-Solution #1 has no impact to existing UE configuration.
+Solution #1 has no impact to existing UE configuration and is based on Rel-16 UE behaviour.
 URSP rules are not applicable to session breakout scenarios (e.g.: UL CL situation).

+NOTE 2: The UE is not aware of whether the DNS request is for Edge computing or not.

-How AF can guide PCF to send proper URSP rules need to be defined.
+How AF can guide PCF to send proper URSP rules needs to be defined.